Wintermute0110/plugin.program.AEL.dev/KGDB.md

 It is recommended that your ROMs for cartridge-based platforms follow the **No-Intro** naming convention.
 For optical media-based platforms it is recommended to follow the **Redump** naming convention.
 ```
-# Example of No-Intro ROM file names
+# Examples of No-Intro ROM file names
-xxxxx
+Super Mario World (Europe) (Rev 1).zip
+Super Mario World (USA, Europe) (Virtual Console, Classic Mini, Switch Online).zip
+Sonic The Hedgehog (USA, Europe).zip
+Sonic The Hedgehog 2 (World).zip
+Sonic The Hedgehog 3 (USA).zip

-# Example of Redump file names
+# Examples of Redump file names
-xxxxx
+Final Fantasy VII (Europe) (Disc 1).chd
+Final Fantasy VII (Europe) (Disc 2).chd
+Final Fantasy VII (Europe) (Disc 3).chd
 ```

-### 2.1 Notes for particular platforms
+### 2.1 Notes for special platforms

 ### 2.1.1 Arcade ROMs

+**Questions for devs** The arcade ROMs in MAME and other arcade emulators have special names, for example `atetris.zip` or `dino.zip`.
+This games must be translated to proper names when scanning the database.

+### 2.1.2 ScummVM

+**Questions for devs** The ScummVM ROMs consist of several files and are usually kept in a subdirectory.
+This subdirectory has the real game name.

-## 3 Game database settings and filesystem layout formats
+## 3 Game database settings

 The settings described here are relevant to the Kodi Games database and not to Reptroplayer, the Kodi Libretro player.
+In all examples in this section:

+ * `<rad>` is the **ROM asset directory**, for example `/home/kodi/ROM-assets/` in Linux or `Z:\ROM-assets\` in Windows.

-In all examples in this section `<pid>` is the **ar**, for example `` in Linux or `` in Windows. ``
+ * `<pid>` is the **Platform information directory**, for example `/home/user/Platform-assets/` in Linux or `Z:\Platform-assets/` in Windows.

 **ROM asset placement**

 Choose from `In the RAD` (default) or `Next to the ROMs`.
 If this setting is `In the RAD` Kodi will look for ROM artwork in the ROM asset directory and scrapers will save the artwork there.
 For example:
 ```
 <rad>/Nintendo SNES/snaps/
 <rad>/Nintendo SNES/titles/
 ```

-If this settings is `Next to the ROMs` then the ROM asset directory setting will be ignored and your artwork files will be searched with a pattern like this:
+If this setting is `Next to the ROMs` then the ROM asset directory setting will be ignored and your artwork files will be searched with a pattern like this:
 ```
 /home/user/ROMs/sega-megadrive/Sonic The Hedgehog 3 (Europe).zip
 /home/user/ROMs/sega-megadrive/Sonic The Hedgehog 3 (Europe)_fanart.png